 7. RDL with Dumbbells

-Deadlifts are, much like squats, a motion we use every day.
-Picking up grocery bags from the floor and other, similar movies require good deadlift strength.
+Deadlifts, much like squats, are a motion we use every day.
+Picking up grocery bags from the floor and other similar tasks require good deadlift strength.

 How to Perform

-- Start in standing, holding one dumbbell in each hand.
+- Start in a standing position, holding one dumbbell in each hand.

-- Keeping your back straight, bend forward at the waist, lowering the weights toward the floor.
+- Keep your back straight, bend forward at the waist, and lower your weights toward the floor.

 - Once you’ve gone as low as you can comfortably, stand back up to complete the rep.